raspberrypilearning/xai-challenge-text-classifier/en/step_4.md

 --- /task ---

-Now, we're going to create the message your application will show the user when it has classified the text they entered.
-To do that, we're going to `join`{:class="block3operators"} some bits of text (called strings) with data from your machine learning model using specific blocks.
+Now, you're going to create the message your application will show the user when it has classified the text they entered.
+To do that, you're going to `join`{:class="block3operators"} some bits of text (called strings) with data from your machine learning model using specific blocks.

 The example message will say: "I am `(model confidence: number)`% certain you are a `(model label: hero/villain)`!

 --- task ---

-From the green `Operators`{:class="block3operators"} menu, place a round `join (apple) (banana)`{:class="block3operators"} block into the hole in the purple `say`{:class="block3looks"} block:
+From the green `Operators`{:class="block3operators"} menu, place a round `join (apple) (banana)`{:class="block3operators"} block into the space in the purple `say`{:class="block3looks"} block:

 ```blocks3
 when green flag clicked